 Lord Jesus, please protect those who follow You in North Korea, especially those who suffer in labour camps and prisons.
 Protect Open Doors secret workers as they smuggle in vital support.
 Please work in the heart of North Korea’s leader, Kim Jong-Un, and give him revelations of You.
 Lord, please break the power of evil in this country, so that Christians may be free to worship you.
 Amen.

-Robert Jermain Thomas lived out his faith with immense guts and courage, which is also the name of our new, free devotional resource.
-Get your free copy to learn more about the places in the world where Christians face pressure, violence and intimidation for their faith and get inspired to live out your walk with God with more boldness…
+Robert Jermain Thomas lived out his faith with immense guts and courage – get your free copy of our new World Watch List to learn more about the places in the world where Christians face pressure, violence and intimidation for their faith and get inspired to live out your walk with God with more boldness…

 We support people who are beaten, tortured,